gpaulissen/blog/_drafts/plsql-code-checker.md

 A parameter (TYPE "FORMAL IN", "FORMAL IN OUT" or "FORMAL OUT") is never referenced nor assigned as value.

-## Variables getting out of scope
+In fact this is already covered by check PLC-00001.

+## PLC-00006 - Identifiers shadowing another identifier

-When a function/procedure declares a variable and a FOR LOOP uses an iterator with the same name, the original variable is out of scope.
-The same when a new DECLARE block declare a variable with the same name.
+When a function/procedure declares a variable and a FOR LOOP uses an iterator with the same name, the original variable is out of scope i.e. hidden.
+The same when a new DECLARE block declares a variable (or cursor or exception or ...) with the same name.

-This is detected by having the same NAME with TYPE "DECLARATION" and the same USAGE_CONTEXT_ID.
+This is detected by having declarations with the same NAME and USAGE_CONTEXT_ID, i.e. defined in the same body/function/procedure.

-## Do not define global public variables but use setters and getters
+## PLC-00007 - Do not define global public variables but use setters and getters

 It is considered bad practice to define a variable in in package specification.
 Use setters and getters instead.